 We will work with a broad range of partners on how schools can identify and reflect the key principles in promoting tolerance and inclusion, as well as any associated tools or resources that schools may need as a framework to support them to implement a whole school approach.

-Unsurprisingly, this results in confusion for teachers and an acutely felt contradiction between upholding values around equality, diversity and inclusion whilst abiding by the prohibitive wordings of the RSE documents (see Sauntson, 2018 for interviews with teachers about the delivery of RSE).
+Unsurprisingly, this results in confusion for teachers and an acutely felt contradiction between upholding values around equality, diversity and inclusion whilst abiding by the prohibitive wordings of the RSE documents (see Sauntson, 2018 for interviews with teachers about RSE delivery).

 In her work of affect, Ahmed (2014) notes that historical negative affect towards homosexuality as an ‘object’ has continued to ‘stick’ to certain ‘objects’ in the present.
 This is a similar concept to Leap’s idea of spectrality in relation to certain kinds of sexual identities.
 Fear, as negative affect, is what continues to ‘stick’ to expressions of non-heterosexuality, especially in particular institutional contexts such as schools.
 This is even the case where non-heterosexual practices such as same-sex marriage are legal.
 This is extremely problematic.
 Challenging such language should, arguably, be a priority for academics, practitioners, activists and policy-makers.